confluentinc/cp-ansible/VARIABLES.md

 ### kafka_broker_metrics_reporter_enabled

-Boolean to enable the metrics reporter.
+Boolean to enable the kafka's metrics reporter.
 Defaults to true if Control Center in inventory.
-Enable if you wish to have monitoring inceptors to report to a centralized monitoring cluster.
+Enable if you wish to have metrics reported to a centralized monitoring cluster.

 Default:  "{{ 'control_center' in groups }}"